-Petitioner's client operates a business that cleans up toxic waste spills and sites.
+Petitioner operates a business that cleans up toxic waste spills and sites.
 All work is performed within New York State.
-The toxic waste spills are generated by various events.
-The following are examples of such events:
+The toxic waste spills are generated by several means.

 - 1) A vehicle that is carrying toxic materials is involved in an accident that causes the release of toxic materials. - 2) A vessel or motor vehicle releases toxic chemicals into the environment during the process of loading or unloading. - 3) An industrial plant releases toxic chemicals into the environment during operation of the facility.
-The release may be the result of normal operations or caused by an accident.
+The release may be the result of normal operations or during an accident.

-Petitioner's client contracts to perform the clean up of such spills or sites.
+Petitioner contracts to perform the clean up.
 The work is performed on a time and material basis.

-When a spill occurs, Petitioner's client is contacted and makes a preliminary evaluation of the situation and sends out its own equipment, personnel and supplies to the site.
+When a spill occurs, Petitioner is contacted and makes a preliminary evaluation of the situation and sends out its own equipment, personnel and supplies to the site.
 The personnel use the supplies and equipment to cure the problem.
 Usually absorbents are spread and collected and placed in containers.
 The New York State Department of Environmental Conservation determines the procedures to be followed.
-Petitioner's client never assumes title to the containerized waste.
+Petitioner never assumes title to the containerized waste.
 The law requires that the wastes remain the property of the generator of the waste.
 These containers are either delivered to a location specified by the customer or directly delivered to a disposal site.
 Many customers take possession of the containerized waste and make their own disposal arrangements.
-The absorbents and containers cannot be reused by Petitioner's client.
-In addition, the disposable uniforms used by the client's employees become contaminated and must be disposed of.
+The absorbents and containers cannot be reused by Petitioner.
+In addition, the disposable uniforms become contaminated and are disposed of.

-Petitioner's client provides equipment and supplies to be used during the clean up of toxic wastes.
+Petitioner provides equipment and supplies to be used during the clean up of toxic wastes.
 The equipment consists of booms that are used to contain oil spills, vacuum cleaners used to remove oil from water, and earth moving equipment to remove contaminated soil.
 The supplies include disposable uniforms and other protective items, absorbent materials, and packaging materials such as drums which are used to contain the absorbents and waste.